tconbeer/harlequin-web/src/docs/troubleshooting.md

 To use a different font with Harlequin, download and install the font, and then configure your terminal to use that font.

+<span class="text-purple italic font-bold">Note for Mac Terminal.app Users:</span>

+Only some fonts render right with the default Terminal app.
+[See here](https://textual.textualize.io/FAQ/#why-doesnt-textual-look-good-on-macos) for a workaround.

 <span class="text-purple italic font-bold">Note for WSL2 and Windows Terminal users:</span>

 Windows Terminal runs in Windows and attaches your Linux shell over the WSL network.
 You need to install your font in **Windows** for this to work.